josegcpa/josegpca.github.io/_pages/about.md

 Previously, I did my PhD on the evolution and morphology of blood cells at the EMBL-EBI with [Moritz Gerstung](https://www.dkfz.de/en/kuenstliche-intelligenz-in-der-onkologie/index.php) and [George Vassiliou](https://www.stemcells.cam.ac.uk/people/pi/vassiliou), and my Master's thesis on protein binding prediction with [Irina Moreira's Data-Driven Molecular Design group](http://www.moreiralab.com).

-In my free time I do some music production, talk about politics and science (and also a secret, third thing) and work on some coding projects usually related with data visualization and society.
+In my free time I do some music production, talk about politics and science, and work on some coding projects usually related with data visualization and society.